bootstrap-vue/bootstrap-vue/docs/components/tooltip/README.md

 ## Overview

 Things to know when using tooltip component:
  - Tooltips rely on the 3rd party library Popper.js for positioning.
-The library is bundled wit Bootstrap-Vue!
+The library is bundled with Bootstrap-Vue in the dist files!
  - Tooltips with zero-length titles are never displayed.
  - Triggering tooltips on hidden elements will not work.
  - Tooltips for `disabled` elements must be triggered on a wrapper element.